ezhulenev/ezhulenev.github.io/source/_posts/2014-10-18-run-tests-in-standalone-spark-cluster.markdown

 Unit testing Spark Applications with standalone Apache Spark Cluster.

+> **Update 2015-10-08**: Albeit approach described in this post works and totally valid, now I would suggest to take a look on packaging all tests in a fat jar
+> together with `scalatest` (or any other test library of your choice) and using `spark-submit` command to run it

 > The code for this application app can be found on [Github](https://github.com/ezhulenev/spark-testing)

 ### Running Spark Applications